s184418/nanomade/README.md

 - Click on the PCell tab under editor options and select the Layer and parameters to use
 - Click on the layout to insert the PCell at that position

--
 # PCells
 Parametrized Cells (PCells) are a set of classes that can be instantiated from the Klayout menu.
 They can produce patterns based a set of input parameters.
+The PCells are defined in the file `test_pcell_macros`.
+Each PCell is defined as a class in the library `Nanomade Test Patterns` and takes in a set of parameters.
+The PCells then call the functions in the `Python Create` class
 ## siemens star
 A resolution test that is comprised of n identical triangles spaced equidistant around a central point